apache/usergrid/sdks/html5-javascript/README.md

 			if (err) {
 				//error - could not log user in
 			} else {
-				//the user has been logged in and the token has been stored
+				//success - user has been logged in

+				//the login call will return an OAuth token, which is saved
-				//in the client. any calls made now will use the token.
+				//in the client.
+Any calls made now will use the token.
-				//once a user has logged in, thier user object is stored
+				//once a user has logged in, their user object is stored
 				//in the client and you can access it this way: var token = client.token;

-				//you can also detect if the user is logged in: if (client.isLoggedIn()) {
-					// success - user has been logged in
+				//Then make calls against the API.
+For example, you can
-					//get the logged in user entity by calling for it: client.getLoggedInUser(function(err, data, user) {
+				//get the user entity this way:
+				client.getLoggedInUser(function(err, data, user) {
 					if(err) {
 						//error - could not get logged in user
 					} else {
-							//success got logged in user
+						//success - got logged in user

-							//you can then info from the user entity object: var username = user.get('username');
+						//you can then get info from the user entity object: var username = user.get('username');

-							//to log a user out:
-							client.logout();

-							//verify the logout worked
-							if (client.isLoggedIn()) {
-								//error - logout failed
-							} else {
-								//success - user has been logged out
 					}

-						}
 				});
-				}

 			}
 		}
 	);

 To recap, once a user has been logged in, and an OAuth token has been acquired, any subsequent calls to the API will use the token.